Dani Rodríguez (footballer, born 2005)

-Daniel "Dani" Rodríguez Crespo (born 9 August 2005) is a Spanish professional footballer who plays as a winger for Barcelona Atlètic.
+Daniel "Dani" Rodríguez Crespo (born 9 August 2005) is a Spanish professional footballer who plays as a winger for Dinamo Zagreb.

 Club career

 Born in Astigarraga, Gipuzkoa, Basque Country, Rodríguez started his career with Real Sociedad.
 In March 2020, fellow La Liga side Barcelona put in a bid for the young midfielder, and he joined in April of the same year.
 He had previously been linked with a move to French side Paris Saint-Germain.
 Rodríguez made his senior debut with the reserves on 16 September 2023, in a 2–2 draw with Fuenlabrada in Primera Federación.
 He made his professional debut for Barcelona on 3 May 2025 in a 2–1 away win over Real Valladolid in La Liga.
 He was substituted after 38 minutes with an injury, being replaced by Lamine Yamal.

 International career

 Rodríguez has represented Spain at youth international level.
 After recovering from a sprain in his knee ligament, he went on to star at the 2022 UEFA European Under-17 Championship for Spain.